hashicorp/raft/README.md

 [raft-boltdb](https://github.com/hashicorp/raft-boltdb).
 It can also be used as a `LogStore` and `StableStore`.

-## Tags
+## Tagged Releases

 As of September 2017, Hashicorp will start using tags for this library to clearly indicate major version updates.
+We recommend you vendor your application's dependency on this library.

-v0.1.0 is a old stable version of the library with no breaking API changes.
+* v0.1.0 is the original stable version of the library that was in master and has been maintained with no breaking API changes.
+This was in use by Consul prior to version 0.7.0.

+* v1.0.0 takes the changes that were staged in the library-v2-stage-one branch.
+This version manages server identities using a UUID, so introduces some breaking API changes.
+It also versions the Raft protcol, and requires some special steps when interoperating with Raft servers running older versions of the library (see the detailed comment in config.go about version compatibility).
+You can reference https://github.com/hashicorp/consul/pull/2222 for an idea of what was required to port Consul to these new interfaces.

-v1.0.0 includes breaking API changes.
-Some highlights are : non voting servers, a new address provider abstraction in the transport layer, more resilient snapshots and more.
+    This version includes some new features as well, including non voting servers, a new address provider abstraction in the transport layer, and more resilient snapshots.

-In general, always vendor your application's dependency on this library.

 ## Protocol